Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 **Expected result**

-Secure Boot state should be compatibile with `platform settings`.
+`Secure Boot State` field should iforms that the current state of Secure Boot is `Disabled`.

 ## SBO002.001 UEFI Secure Boot (Ubuntu 22.04)